 Skip to main content

-Digital volunteers are playing a crucial role in helping people get online in Wales.
+Digital Champions are playing a crucial role in helping people get online in Wales.
 Digital Communities Wales is looking for people with basic digital skills who want to help other people benefit from digital technology.

 Contact us to volunteer